Safeya-Yasien/e-commerce-mern-app/README.md

 ### test if cloudinary is working by console.log(cloudinary.config()) using cloudinary url

 # admin

+### should i move "DeleteButton" from "ui" to "components" folder?

 ### add delete all product and users in "Users" page and "Products" page